-Section 6: District Evaluation Procedures
+6. District Evaluation Procedures

-The district will provide evidence that its evaluation policies and procedures comply with the following statutory requirements:
+Gadsden County will provide evidence that its evaluation policies and procedures comply with the following statutory requirements:

 - In accordance with s.
-1012.34(3)(c), F.S., all evaluators: - ➤ Submit written reports of the evaluation to the district school superintendent for the purpose of reviewing the employees contract [Rule 6A-5.030(2)(g)1., F.A.C.]. - ➤ Submit written reports to all employees no later than 10 days after the evaluation takes place [Rule 6A-5.030(2)(g)2., F.A.C.]. - ➤ Discuss the written evaluation reports with employee [Rule 6A-5.030(2)(g)3., F.A.C.]. - Assure that employees have the right to initiate a written response to their evaluations and the responses become permanent attachments to their personnel files [Rule 6A-5.030(2)(g)4., F.A.C.]. - The district will provide evidence that its evaluation procedures for notification of unsatisfactory performance comply with the requirements outlined in s.
+1012.34(3)(c), F.S., all evaluators: - ➤ will submit written reports of the evaluation to the district school superintendent for the purpose of reviewing the employees contract [Rule 6A-5.030(2)(g)1., F.A.C.]. - ➤ will submit written reports to all employees no later than 10 days after the evaluation takes place [Rule 6A-5.030(2)(g)2., F.A.C.]. - ➤ will discuss the written evaluation reports with employee [Rule 6A-5.030(2)(g)3., F.A.C.]. - ➤ In Gadsden County employees have the right to initiate a written response to their evaluations and the responses become permanent attachments to their personnel files [Rule 6A-5.030(2)(g)4., F.A.C.]. - Gadsden County will provide evidence that its evaluation procedures for notification of unsatisfactory performance comply with the requirements outlined in s.
 1012.34(4), F.S.
-[Rule 6A-5.030(2)(h), F.A.C.]. - The district will provide documentation that it has complied with the requirement that the district school superintendent shall annually notify the Department of any instructional personnel who receive two consecutive unsatisfactory evaluations and shall notify the Department of any instructional personnel who are given written notice by the district of intent to terminate or not renew their employment, as outlined in s.
+[Rule 6A-5.030(2)(h), F.A.C.]. - Gadsden County will comply with the requirement that the district school superintendent shall annually notify the Department of any instructional personnel who receive two consecutive unsatisfactory evaluations and shall notify the Department of any instructional personnel who are given written notice by the district of intent to terminate or not renew their employment, as outlined in s.
 1012.34(5), F.S.
 [Rule 6A-5.030(2)(i), F.A.C.].

-Section 7: District Self-Monitoring
+7. District Self-Monitoring